Slender Man (film): Production

+Development

 In May 2016, news outlets reported that Sony Pictures had started developing Slender Man, a film based on the supernatural mythical character created by Eric Knudsen, with the screenplay to be written by David Birke.
 Sony's Screen Gems was in talks with Mythology Entertainment, Madhouse Entertainment, and It Is No Dream Entertainment to produce and distribute the project.
 In January 2017, Sylvain White was announced as the director of the film and the producers would be Mythology's James Vanderbilt, and William Sherak, Madhouse's Robyn Meisinger, and No Dream's Sarah Snow.
 Ramin Djawadi and Brandon Campbell composed the score for the film.

 Prior to the release, the producers shopped the film to other distributors following disagreements with the studio regarding the release and marketing strategy.
-After the film was released, Bloody Disgusting reported that Screen Gems had required the producers to meet a R MPAA rating and that several scenes had been cut over fears of public backlash (including several scenes that had appeared in trailers), resulting in narrative and continuity issues in the final film.
+After the film was released, Bloody Disgusting reported that Screen Gems had required the producers to meet a PG-13 MPAA rating and that several scenes had been cut over fears of public backlash (including several scenes that had appeared in trailers), resulting in narrative and continuity issues in the final film.

+Casting and filming

 In May 2017, Lea van Acken, Julia Goldani Telles, Jaz Sinclair, Annalise Basso, Talitha Bateman, and Alex Fitzalan joined the cast.
 In July 2017, Kevin Chapman was also added, to play an emotionally defeated, alcoholic father.
 Principal photography on the film began on June 19, 2017, in Boston and concluded on July 28, 2017.

-Marketing
+Release

 On January 2, 2018, the first teaser poster was revealed, with a teaser trailer the following day.
 Reactions were mixed, with some online publications describing the trailer as taking a "traditional, low-budget horror route".
 Other publications noted the film's release coming four years after the Slender Man stabbing in Waukesha County, Wisconsin in 2014.
 After the trailer's online debut, Bill Weier, the father of one of the children convicted in the stabbing, protested the film's production and release as "extremely distasteful" and advised local theaters to not screen the film.
+As a result, Marcus Theatres reported to not show the movie at that location.
 A second trailer was released on July 26, 2018.

-Release

 Slender Man was released on August 10, 2018.
 It was previously slated for May 18, and then August 24, 2018.
-Marcus Theatres did not show the film at their locations in Milwaukee and Waukesha counties in Wisconsin due to the impacts of the real-life events in the area.

 Home media

-Slender Man was released on Digital HD on October 19, 2018, and on Blu-ray and DVD on October 31, 2018 by Sony Pictures Home Entertainment.
+Slender Man was released on Digital HD on October 19, 2018, and on Blu-ray and DVD on October 30, 2018 by Sony Pictures Home Entertainment.